What is Pure Honey?

 Imported honey is more likely to have problems with purity than honey produced here in the US.
 Proper origin is always an issue with honey imports.

-And of course, that does not mean that all honey produced and sold here is pure honey either.
+But, that does not mean that all honey produced and sold in the US is pure honey either.

 In an attempt to force full disclosure of ingredients for the consumer, the FDA has guidelines that require honey labels to list ingredients.